-Keep in mind that my thoughts are from the perspective of a bishop with a heavy welfare load.
+Keep in mind, most of these are from the perspective of a bishop with a heavy welfare load.
 If you are a bishop that has one or two welfare requests a year, this may not apply to you.
 Also, count yourself lucky, and on behalf of all the welfare wards out there, please thank your ward members for paying a generous fast offering.
-Some months it feels like we used every cent of it!

 1. Your Only Job is to Say Yes or No

-It breaks my heart to hear about bishops spending hours in their office combing through utility bills and reviewing member’s budget plans.
-If I would have spent time in the details of each welfare request I wouldn’t have survived—there were just too many requests coming in.
-It is important for a bishop to realize that the only part of the process he has to do is approve the check to be cut or the resources to be given.
+Thus, there is no need, nor is it a good use of his time, for a bishop to be spending hours in his office combing through utility bills and reviewing members’ budget plans.
+It is important for a bishop to realize that the only part of the process he must do is approve the check to be cut or the resources to be given.
 Either yes or no. Everything else can be delegated.

 2. Create Clear Boundaries

-I highly recommend the book Bridges Out of Poverty.
+We highly recommend the book Bridges Out of Poverty.
 It is not published by the Church, but the Church sponsors trainings in Salt Lake and other areas teaching inner-city bishops and service missionaries about the principles taught in this book.
 If you are a bishop, buy it!
-You can also listen to my interview with one of the authors for further insights.
+You can also listen to Kurt Francom’s interview with one of the authors.

 One section of the book talks about the “tyranny of the moment” that faces many low-income communities.
 These are moments when the simplest event (e.g., expired speeding ticket, garnishment of wages, sickness) causes a person’s life to spin out of control and suddenly he or she needs immediate help.
 These events don’t impact the middle- and upper-classes as much because they can afford insurance or have savings in place to soften the blow.

-Other than rare exceptions, I would only cut welfare checks when I was already going to be at the church.
-I didn’t want to drop everything and run to the church to cut a check just because this person didn’t plan well.
-Once members knew this boundaries they respected them.
+- No “Drop Everything” and Run to the Church – Other than rare exceptions, try to only cut welfare checks when you are already going to be at the church.
+It gets too chaotic to drop everything and run to the church to cut a check just because this person didn’t plan well.

 3. The Plan is Everything